momoenomoto/wowoe-resume-building-site/README.md

 ```
 -->

-The application will store Users, Resumes, and CurrentGame.
+The application will store Users, Resumes, and Sections.

 * each user will have their own resume page (via a reference)
 * a resume page can have multiple sections (via references)